eburzlaff/real-estate-app/README.md

 # Eduardo Burzlaff Individual Project

-This repository will serve as a storage location for my Individual Enterprise Java Class Project.

 ### Problem Statement

 A lot of people try to look for a house and cannot find many options online.
 As a solution to that problem, The RS Property Website allows potential buyers and sellers to have a platform where they can look for various properties or add properties to move and instigate the real state industry ecosystem of transactions.